-Located on an active arterial corner in East Vancouver, the Vancouver Chinese Evangelical Free Church is a beckoning beacon in an otherwise unassuming neighbourhood.
-Masonry tower components anchor the church around a quiet central courtyard.
-The sanctuary is the spiritual heart for worship and fellowship.
-A processional transition leads to a place of peace, communion and contemplation where one can practice their faith.
+Situated on an active arterial corner in East Vancouver, the Vancouver Chinese Evangelical Free Church stands as a beckoning beacon in an otherwise unassuming neighborhood.
+Masonry tower components anchor the church around a tranquil central courtyard.
+The sanctuary serves as the spiritual heart for worship and fellowship.
+A processional transition leads to a place of peace, communion, and contemplation, providing a space for the practice of faith.
 Natural light flows from above, casting a cruciform of blinding light onto the white-washed walls of a soaring baptistery space.

 Vancouver Chinese Evangelical Free Church